Modern Developer Tools

 - GitHub: Host your code online, collaborate with others, and showcase your projects

-- Why it matters: Every professional development team uses version control - it's not optional
+- Why it matters: Every professional development team uses version control.
+It's not optional.

 2. Terminal/Command Line - Direct Communication with Your Computer